idealo/image-super-resolution/README.md

 - A multi-output version of the Keras VGG19 network for deep features extraction used in the perceptual loss
 - A custom discriminator network based on the one described in [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802) (SRGANS, Ledig et al. 2017)

+Read the full documentation at: https://idealo.github.io/image-super-resolution/

-Docker scripts are available to carry training and testing.
+[Docker scripts](https://idealo.github.io/image-super-resolution/tutorials/docker/) and [Google Colab notebooks](https://github.com/idealo/image-super-resolution/tree/master/notebooks) are available to carry training and prediction.
 Also, we provide scripts to facilitate training on the cloud with AWS and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) with only a few commands.

+ISR is compatible with Python 3.6 and is distributed under the Apache 2.0 license.
 We welcome any kind of contribution.
 If you wish to contribute, please see the [Contribute](#contribute) section.

 ## Contents
 - [Sample Results](#sample-results)